walles/vpixsh/README.md

 ### Before Johan can use it as his default shell

-- Print `^^^` markers pointing out any parse errors
+- If failing, show most recent exit code in the prompt
 - Command line editing
-- Show most recent exit code in the prompt
-- Typing just a directory name should `cd` into that directory
 - History collection
 - Suggestions from history
 - Arrow up to go back in history
+- Basic completion of binaries, and arg file names
 - Smart completion
 - Syntax highlighted command line
 - Informative VCS prompt
 - Pipes
 - Handle ctrl-c as expected
+- Typing just a directory name should `cd` into that directory

 ### Before others can use it

+- Print `^^^` markers pointing out any parse errors
 - Support for `exit` command
 - Print useful error diagnostics on command line parse errors
 - Print a report-errors-here message on crashes and on startup